 Online Course Delivery

-To be able to sit for AS1796 Certificate 10 Welding Supervisor, candidates will need to provide evidence of one of the following:
+To sit for AS1796 Certificate 10 Welding Supervisor, candidates need to provide evidence of one of:

 a) A welder’s certificate complying with AS 1796, evidence of attending or having attended a course of instruction for welding supervisors and not less than one year’s experience in the welding of pressure equipment as defined in AS/NZS 1200 subsequent to gaining the welder’s certificate.
 The course of instruction, predominantly theoretical in scope, shall be of at least 120 hours’ duration.